• English

 Hero Xtreme 125R Headlight Section

 The silver finish (on the Cobalt Blue and Firestorm Red paint schemes) which extends from the tank to halfway down the tail panel looks very distinct too, and contrasts well with the matte black panels and the body colour panels (red or blue).
-In my opinion, out of the three colours on offer, the Cobalt Blue paint scheme looks the best, but for those who want a more subtle colour, the Stallion Black will be a better option.
+In my opinion, out of all the colours on offer, the Cobalt Blue paint scheme looks the best, but for those who want a more subtle colour, the Stallion Black will be a better option.
+Also, Hero launched two new colours for the Xtreme 125R ABS variant.

 That said, the Xtreme 125R’s design does look quite busy, regardless of the colour you choose.
 I think younger buyers might really like it as the bike looks quite big and muscular - more like a 150cc than a 125cc.
 But more mature buyers might find it a bit much and might prefer more conventional designs like the Honda Shine 125.